Peter Gordeno (musician)

 Peter Dean Gordeno (born 20 February 1964) is an English musician, songwriter and producer, who has also been a live and session musician.
 He has been Depeche Mode's touring keyboardist since 1998.

 Career

-As a songwriter and producer, Gordeno has collaborated with several well known artists such as Seal, Il Divo, JLS, Leon Jackson and Lucie Silvas.
+As a songwriter and producer, Gordeno has collaborated with several artists such as Seal, Il Divo, JLS, Leon Jackson and Lucie Silvas.

 As a session keyboard player, arranger and musical director, he has worked with the Who, U2 and George Michael.

 Since 1998, he has toured with Depeche Mode.
-He performs keyboard parts in lieu of Alan Wilder, as well as occasional backing vocals and bass guitar.
 He and Andrew Phillpott performed as backing musicians for Martin Gore on a brief tour called "A Night with Martin L. Gore" in 2003.

 Equipment

 When touring with Depeche Mode, Gordeno uses the Roland RD-2000 Stage Piano.
 During the 2017–2018 Global Spirit Tour, he also used the Roland JD-XA and RD-800 in his setup.
 Prior to that he used the RD-700.

 Personal life

-Gordeno got married in 2019 in Bordeaux, France.
+Gordeno is the son of the late dancer, singer and actor Peter Gordeno.
+He got married in 2019 in Bordeaux, France.
 Martin Gore of Depeche Mode performed "Somebody" at his wedding reception.